-The Episcopal ministry was introduced to the Natchez area by missionary Rev. Adam CLOUD, who brought the faith and doctrine of the American Protestant Episcopal Church to the “West Florida” frontier in 1790.
-Rev. Cloud remained in the area until 1793, when he and his family were seized in the middle of the night, and expelled, as a result of complaints made to political and ecclesiastical officials in New Orleans.
+The Episcopal Church was introduced to the Natchez area by missionary The Rev. Adam Cloud, who brought the faith and doctrine of the American Episcopal Church to the “West Florida” frontier in 1790.
+Fr.
+Cloud remained in the area until 1793, when he and his family were seized in the middle of the night, and expelled, as a result of complaints made to political and ecclesiastical officials in New Orleans.

-Several years later, Episcopal services in Natchez were preformed by The Rev. Adam BOYD in the Natchez Courthouse, beginning in 1798 and ending in 1807 with his death.
-Rev. Boyd was only the second Episcopal clergyman known to have been in the Mississippi Territory.
+Several years later, Episcopal services in Natchez were preformed by The Rev. Adam Boyd in the Natchez Courthouse, beginning in 1798 and ending in 1807 with his death.
+Fr.
+Boyd was only the second Episcopal priest known to have been in the Mississippi Territory.

 Trinity Church, Natchez, was formed in 1822.
-The first services were held by The Rev. James PILMORE on Sunday, May 10, 1822.
-Rev. Pilmore had arrived in Natchez through the efforts of Natchez citizen, Dr. Stephen DUNCAN.
-The first services were held in the Presbyterian Church due to the kind permission of the Rev. Mr. WEIR.
+The first services were held by The Rev. James Pilmore on Sunday, May 10, 1822.
+Fr.
+Pilmore had arrived in Natchez through the efforts of Natchez citizen, Dr. Stephen Duncan.
+The first services were held in the Presbyterian Church due to the kind permission of the Rev. Mr. Weir.

 The lot, on which present-day Trinity Church stands, was purchased in April, 1822 for $1500.
 Constructions was begun immediately.
-The architect for the building was John MUNCE, and the Master Builder was George WILLIAMS.
-The The first services, in the present building, were held in 1823.
-Services have been held at Trinity Church ever since.
+The architect for the building was John Munce, and the Master Builder was George Williams.
+The The first services, in the present building, were held in the Spring of 1823.
+Regular services have been held at Trinity Church ever since.

 A second organ was purchased from Hall & Labash of NY was installed in 1851.
 Electricity was first used in the church in 1900.